Authorization for Auth0

 Auditing authorization decisions

-Aserto keeps record of every authorization decision in a decision log for easy auditing from the control plane.
-Decision logs can be streamed or batched up into your favorite log analysis tool.
+Aserto captures a record of every authorization decision in a decision log for easy auditing from the control plane.
+Decision logs can be streamed or batched up into your favorite log analysis tool, or SIEM.

-While authentication happens once per session, authorization happens upon every request, so speed of response is crucial.
-The Aserto Edge Authorizers are deployed as microservices or sidecars right next to your application to minimize authorization latency and maximize availability.
+While authentication happens once per session, authorization is on the critical path of every request, so speed of response is critical.
+Aserto authorizers are deployed as microservices or sidecars right next to your application to minimize authorization latency and maximize availability.
 That way, your application is never dependent on the availability / uptime of a remote authorization service.

-The Edge Authorizers make authorization decisions based on three important inputs:
+The authorizers make decisions based on three important inputs:

-Any changes made to your Auth0 directory are automatically synchronized into the Aserto directory, to ensure you never make authorization decisions based on stale data.
-Aserto then pushes updates to your edge authorizer in near real time or can be configured to update on an interval determined by the application administrator.
+Any changes made to your Auth0 directory are automatically synced with the Aserto directory, to ensure you never make authorization decisions based on stale data.
+Aserto then pushes updates to your local authorizers in near real time, or can be configured to update on an interval determined by the application administrator.

-Leveraging the policy, user, and resource contexts, Aserto makes it easy to evolve your authorization from coarse-grained RBAC to fine-grained authorization using ABAC, Access-control lists (ACL), or a mix of any of the three in order to meet your requirements as the needs of your enterprise customers change.
-This means you can build a strong authorization foundation once, and evolve your access control model easily over time.
+Leveraging the policy, user, and resource contexts, makes it easy to evolve your authorization from coarse-grained RBAC to fine-grained authorization using attributes (ABAC), relationships (ReBAC), or a combination to meet your requirements as they evolve.
+This means you can build a strong authorization foundation once, and seamlessly evolve your access control model when needed.

 Integrating Auth0 with Aserto allows you bridge the gap between authentication and authorization creating an end-to-end Auth solution.